The laws for mobile phone use when drivingFor your employees

 It goes without saying, mobile phone use and driving do not mix.

+Distracted drivers and pedestrians are a recipe for potential disaster; a disaster that can easily be avoided.
 Given this kind of data, it’s little wonder that law enforcement in every state and territory of Australia makes little apology for coming down hard on mobile phone use while driving.

 It is illegal in Australia to use a mobile phone while driving